Vinton, California

 Vinton is an unincorporated community in Plumas County, California.
 It lies at an elevation of 4947 ft.
-Vinton is located 2 mi west of Chilcoot.
+Vinton is located 2 mi west of Chilcoot, at the junction of State Routes 49 and State Routes 70.

 For census purposes, Vinton is included in the census-designated place (CDP) of Chilcoot-Vinton.

 The Vinton post office opened in 1897.
 The name honors Vinton Bowen, daughter of a Sierra Valley Railway official.
+The Sierra Valley Railway later became part of the Western Pacific Railroad and now the Union Pacific Railroad.

 The Sierra Valley Grange #466 organized in 1931.
 The grange has hosted many weddings, funerals, 4-H meetings, dinners and dances.
 In 1986 it became home to the Vinton Cowboy Poetry show, second show to Elko.

+It is in the Sierra-Plumas Joint Unified School District.